Haude602/note_app/README.md

 4) If there shows to install missing packages, do click on " Install packages"
 5) Go to main.dart inside lib folder and press F5 ( only after connecting the mobile to your desktop or switching on the emulator)
 6) Wait to see the note app on screen
-8) Enjoy

-## To build apk file
- Run in terminal the following command " flutter build apk "
+8) Once everything is good, build the apk file for app by running in terminal the following command " flutter build apk".
+9) Enjoy

  Preferences : https://youtu.be/UpKrhZ0Hppk